How to: Elk Hide Tanning with Hair-on

 Just before Thanksgiving 2022, I bagged a ~400lb cow elk on the National Elk Refuge in Jackson Hole, WY.
 More context in the full trip report.

-Summary of steps
+Summary

 Summary of my steps, plus my best guesses at the why's:

-- Flesh the hide: Remove remaining flesh and fat
+- Flesh the hide: Remove remaining flesh and fat.

-- Salt: Cover the hide with non-iodized salt to draw out moisture; Why?
-Inhibits bacteria growth; some sources say salt can damage the hide; others claim it's a mandatory step to set the hair; once salted, hides can be stored for months or even years; it seems a hide can also be frozen for some time before salting
+Inhibits bacteria growth; some sources claim salt damages the hide (in the minority); others claim it's mandatory to set hair; once salted, hides can be stored for months, maybe years; a hide can also be frozen for some time before salting. - Rehydrate / clean: Quick soak in salt / detergent solution, gently rinsing blood and dirt from the hair.

-- Thin: I used a hand sander to produce a velvety texture after the hide was dry; can also thin the hide with a knife before tanning
+Prevents the hide from becoming rigid when dry. - Thin: I used a hand sander after the hide dried to create a velvet texture; can also thin with a knife before tanning.
+(Optional.)

-- Store: The hide should be hung somewhere not too hot or moist; breathable to inhibit mold; and inaccessible to mice / insects
+- Store: The hide should be hung somewhere not too hot or moist, breathable to inhibit mold and inaccessible to mice / insects.

 A few helpful YouTube tutorials:

-- Advanced Tanning Solutions: How To Tan an Elk
+- Advanced Tanning Solutions: How To Tan an Elk.

-- McKenzie Taxidermy: Tanning Part 1, Part 2 and Part 3 (for a mount, so not everything's applicable)
+- McKenzie Taxidermy: Tanning Part 1, Part 2 and Part 3 – for a mount, so not everything's applicable.

 Flesh and salt